 Just off the shore of East Iceland is another enormous puffin colony that can be reached by boat.
-Papey is a low-lying island, just two kilometres squared, that since 1948 has been deserted of full-time residents.
+Papey is a low-lying island, just two kilometers squared, that since 1948 has been deserted of full-time residents.
 Now, it is a paradise of birds (with puffins and guillemots being the main residents) and seals.

-Reaching Papey Island required you to take a boat trip from the sleepy village of Djúpivogur.
-Those who are taking the ring-road of Iceland will no doubt pass through here, as it is the first major settlement of the East Fjords if approaching from the South Coast.
+Reaching Papey Island required you to take a boat trip from the sleepy village of Djupivogur.
+Those who are taking the Ring road of Iceland will no doubt pass through here, as it is the first major settlement of the East Fjords if approaching from the South Coast.

-Photo from Wikimedia, Creative Commons, by MosheA
+Photo from Wikimedia, Creative Commons, by MosheA.
+No edits made.